 For many youth, their exposure to 4-H experiences and learning materials comes through activities conducted either within their family or as independent members.
 While 4-H encourages participation in club settings to promote friendships and interaction with other youth and adults, for some youth, this is not always possible.
-Families and independent members are welcome to participate as part of the 4-H experience, however, the IRS and National 4-H Policies prohibit 4-H families or independent members from inclusion under the 4-H General Exemption Number as a tax-exempt entity, and from raising funds for their specific family group or members.
+Families and independent members are welcome to participate as part of the 4-H experience.

-The 4-H Club Name and Emblem are held in trust by the Secretary of the United States Department of Agriculture for the educational and character-building purposes of the 4-H program and can be used only as authorized by the statute and according to the authorization of the Secretary or National 4-H Headquarters.
+The 4-H Club Name and Emblem are held in trust by the Secretary of the United States Department of Agriculture for the educational and character-building purposes of the 4-H program and can be used only as authorized by the statute and according to the authorization of the Secretary or 4-H National Headquarters.
 Within each state, the State 4-H Program Office and Cooperative Extension Service has the designated authority for state and local 4-H youth development programs.
 Each State 4-H Program Office determines appropriate policies and practices in accordance with federal regulations, state and local policies, and university regulations.
 Please consult your State 4-H Program Office for more specific requirements or information related to 4-H youth development programming within your state or local area.